 Sounds too good to be true?
 Open plan living is all that, and very easy to achieve!
 Check out our awesome design ideas to make your open plan layout a success.

-Open plan is an interior design layout where the walls are torn down to make one huge living area.
-You won’t get traditional enclosed rooms with this type of interior arrangement.
-Instead, the kitchen, living area, and dining are positioned strategically in one continuous space.
-That’s why it’s perfect for houses and units with small interiors.
-This type of layout works well especially when you entertain guests frequently, or need a living space that gives you better mobility.
+Open plan living is an interior design layout where the walls are torn down to make one huge living area.
+There are no traditional enclosed rooms with this type of interior arrangement.
+Instead, the kitchen, living, and dining areas are positioned in one continuous space.

 How to style open plan living